Garlic-Team/gcommands/guide/guide/arguments/usingargsincmd.md

                 <discord-interaction profile="izboxo" :command="true">bake Chocolate Muffin 1</discord-interaction>
             </template>
             You decide to bake 1 Delicious Cookie.
 You put it in the oven and wait...<br/>
-            <br/>You successfully bake your 1 Delicious Cookie and give it to your friends.
-They love it!
+            <br/>You successfully baked your 1 Delicious Cookie and give it to your friends.
+They loved it!
         </dis-message>
     </dis-messages>
     <dis-messages>